 Amnesty International will shortlist each category to 10 entries.
-The shortlist will then go to our judging panels, made up of journalists from across the broadcast, print and online media, who will select the three finalists for each category.
+The shortlist will then go to our judging panels, made up of journalists from across the broadcast, print and online media, who will select the four finalists for each category.
 Shortlisting and judging panels will be looking for excellence in human rights journalism, judged by the following criteria:

 Entries will be judged for how they:

 - introduce a human rights topic to the outlet’s audiences, either for the first time, or in a fresh and innovative way

 - include case studies or first-hand witness accounts or testimonials.